 GoI2: To avoid such confusion, it is suggested to establish a basic principle that any two domain names that look confusable to an average Internet user must be considered variants of the same domain name and must never be registered to different registrants.
 GoI3: Though confusability definition is subjective, technical standards like Unicode TR#39 provide implementable definition and algorithm to detect confusable domain names, and should be implemented through the guidelines.
 GoI4: Confusing registrations can not only hamper IDN adoption, but also has financial costs, even before phishing occurs.
 Thus it is efficient to detect and prevent these at the registry level.
 Thus, for whole-script confusables, “may” should be changed to “must”.
 Further, Point 16 should be rephrased to: “TLD registries must apply to new registrations whole label evaluation rules that minimize whole-script confusables as determined by Unicode Technical Standard #39: Unicode Security Mechanisms; new domain names that according to those rules are whole-script confusables in respect to an existing domain name must be a) allocated to the same registrant of the existing domain name, or b) blocked from registration.”

-For GoI1- GoI4, see O-X1, O-X2 Analysis.
+Analysis of GoI1- GoI4: In addition to the points already discussed by the WG in response to O-X1, O-X2 Analysis (as these comments are similar), the WG would also like to add that it considered the additional point made by GoI regarding ASCII labels.
+However, such cases regarding ASCII labels are not being analyzed by the WG as these are considered out of scope of the current review focused on IDNs.

 GoI5: There should be a separate guideline to deal with emojis.

-Analysis of GoI5: As Emojis are not PVALID, the WG discussed and has agreed that the existing requirement to adhere to the IDNA2008 addresses the guidance on not using Emojis, and explicitly calling them out is not needed in the context of these Guidelines.
+Analysis of GoI5: After deliberating on this comment, the WG concludes that the existing requirement to adhere to the IDNA2008, already in the guidelines, addresses the suggestion for not allowing Emoji, because Emoji are DISALLOWED by IDNA2008.

 RySG1: RFC 2119 limits the use of this imperative language and defines that ‘they MUST only be used where it is actually required for interoperation or to limit behaviour which has potential for causing harm’.
 In addition, RFC 2119 asks document authors to ‘elaborate the security implications of not following recommendations or requirements’.
 Draft Guidelines introduce requirements not strictly necessary for interoperability or to limit potential harm.
 So it is advised to use the imperative language ‘with care and sparingly’ and ‘elaborate the security implications of not following recommendations’.